DIY Pendant Light Makeover

-In this DIY pendant light makeover, we turn a dump-find utility light into a beautiful addition to our newly-renovated laundry room in the easiest way ever!
+In this pendant light makeover, we turn a found utility light into a beautiful addition to our newly-renovated laundry room!

 So apparently I’m not a good judge of what you fine ladies look for in a DIY project.